bostontrader/bookwerx-core/README.md

 In addition to the above, in order to get the testing to work, we need:

 * BW_TEST=true - Testing will not work unless this is set to true.
+Just a minor speed bump and a determined saboteur can probably evade this.
+Be careful.
 Don't fubar thy production data!

 * BWCORE_HOSTNAME - The domain portion of the url for the **bookwerx-core** server.
 For example: 127.0.0.1.
 Testing will assume 'http' and use the value of BW_PORT.